 I get sore shins when I ski – they feel almost bruised.
 What can I do?

-A There are a variety of reasons why you might end up with bruised shins, but the most common we see is as a result of the boot being too big; your foot slides back and forth, banging your shins against the front.
+A: There are a variety of reasons why you might end up with bruised shins from your ski boots, but the most common we see is as a result of the boot being too big; your foot slides back and forth, banging your shins against the front.
 Eliminating space in a boot and securing the foot is one of the hardest problems to fix, which is why it is essential to spend the time initially ensuring you are buying a boot that is the correct size and shape for you.

 We can help the problem of roomy boots by adding pieces of foam to the liner to take up volume and fill voids.
 Ensuring there is a custom insole will also help stabilise the foot and limit movement.
 By adding a custom liner you will be able to secure the foot further, however, these liners aren’t cheap and I’d only recommend this as a temporary solution.
 The only way we can truly solve the problem is by down-sizing you into the correct size of boot – so it may make more sense to invest that money straight into a new boot.